mopewa/15418-project/index.md

 2. Cumulative minimum energy computation (aka creating a "seam map")
 3. Backtracking for minimum seam identification
 4. Minimum seam removal/insertion

-These 4 steps are repeated n times to reduce or enlarge the in either dimensions by n pixels
+These 4 steps are repeated n times to reduce or enlarge the in either dimensions by n pixels.
 Repeating all the steps is very time consuming, especially for large images and/or removing many seams, thus real-time application is not possible.

 ### Approach

-My project focused on exploring different ways to parallelize the seam carving algorithm
+My project focused on exploring different ways to parallelize the seam carving algorithm.

 ### Results

 ### References
 1. Avidan S., Shamir A. Seam Carving for Content-Aware Image Resizing.
 ACM Trans.
 Graph.
 Vol 26., No. 3, 2007
+2. Rubinstein M, Shamir A,Avidan S. Improved seam carving for video retargeting.
+ACM Trans Graph(SIGGRAPH), 2008, 27(3): 1-9
+3. V. Vineet and P. J. Narayanan, "CUDA cuts: Fast graph cuts on the GPU," Computer Vision and Pattern Recognition Workshops, 2008.
+CVPRW '08.
+IEEE Computer Society Conference on, Anchorage, AK, 2008, pp. 1-8.